-On a biennial basis, Zone 7 Water Agency prepares a Capital Improvement Program Plan.
-The Plan is a 10-year Capital Plan for the Water System and historically a 5-year Capital Plan for Flood Protection, although the intent is to expand the planning horizon to ten years in the near future, as well.
-This Debt Policy provides the guidelines under which specific projects outlined in this biennial planning process and documented in the Capital Improvement Program Plan may be best financed.
-Debt issuance should be evaluated on a case-by-case basis as well as within the Agency's general debt management program.
+This Debt Management Policy provides the guidelines under which specific projects outlined in the Agency's biennial Capital Improvement Plan may be best financed.
+Debt issuances have benefits and considerations which shall be thoroughly explored to determine both near-term and long-term suitability.
+Each debt issuance shall be evaluated on a case-by-case basis as well as within the Agency's general debt management program, taking into consideration the equitability among current and future rate payers.
 The Agency recognizes that changes in the capital markets and other unforeseen circumstances may require action deviating from this Debt Management Policy.
 In cases requiring any exception to this policy, approval from the Board will be required.
 The Debt Management Policy is not applicable to intra-agency borrowing.

-2. GOALS AND OBJECTIVES
+3. GOALS AND OBJECTIVES

-This Debt Policy formally establishes parameters for issuing debt and managing a debt portfolio, which encompasses the Agency's specific capital improvement needs, its ability to repay financial obligations, and the existing legal, economic, financial and debt market conditions.
-The policies outlined in the Debt Policy are not goals nor a list of rules to be applied toward the Agency's debt issuance; rather, these policies should be utilized as tools to ensure that adequate financial resources are available to support the Agency's long-term capital needs including:
+This Debt Management Policy shall govern all debt undertakings by the Agency.
+The parameters outlined in the Debt Management Policy are neither goals nor a list of rules to be applied toward the Agency's debt issuance; rather, these parameters act as tools to ensure adequate financial resources are available to support the Agency's long-term capital needs, including: